 If encryption is enabled, VAST Cluster generates a random 256-bit master key at cluster initialization.
 The master key is unique to the cluster and is not used to encrypt any data.
 Each group of data blocks that is written to the cluster is encrypted with a pseudo-randomly selected one of 10,000 highly variable encryption keys, which are derived from the master key pseudo-randomly using an HMAC-based key derivation function with SHA-512.
 So, for example, if a cluster stores 50PB of data, typically no more than 5TB is encrypted with any given key.

-Encryption is disabled by default and can only be enabled at cluster creation when installing a new cluster running VAST Cluster 3.2.
+Encryption is disabled by default and can only be enabled at cluster creation when installing a new cluster running VAST Cluster 3.2 or later.

 When creating a new cluster using the